Here's a video of my postdoc work @ UBC.

 In theory, RBPF-based SLAM filters scale linearly with the number of

 samples.
 In actual practice this isn't the case.
-Click
+Click here for the reason.

 I've been involved in an ongoing project to implement vision-based